Toughee/FinTerritorial/README.md

 # Spigot Dig

-Open data project for showing financial information on a chosen US territory
+Javascript application showing a summary of the financial information on a chosen US territory

 ## Information shown